What to Do If You’re Stranded Mid-Trip

 - Open your airline’s app, visit their website, or check their official Twitter/X account for live updates on your flight, and the news about the airlines overall.

 - Confirm the status of your flight.
-If there’s an IT outage (like Alaska’s), digital systems may lag, in which case, keep an ear out for public announcements.
+If there’s an IT outage or mass cancellations due to war or conflicts, digital systems may lag, in which case, keep an ear out for public announcements.

 - Pro tip: Ask a gate agent politely for internal updates.
 They often receive information before it goes public.